Capillary/ecom-api-document/source/includes/_customer.md

 -------- | ----- | -----------
 merchantId* | string | Unique GUID of the merchant UserName* | string | Unique login username of the customer.
-For example, email id Url | string | Reset password link sent to the email id.
-The URL you provide will be appended with the reset id (which is generated automatically)
+For example, email id Url | string | Link to reset password that you want to send to the customer's email id.
+Reset id generated automatically and is appended to the URL you specify

 <aside class="notice"> All parameters marked by * are mandatory. </aside>